Contact

 Runtime, isolation, Swedish datacenter

-Always-on, resources, backups, network, Cygrids.
+Always-on, resources, backups, network, hosting in Sweden.
 Operations are separated from functional delivery so numbers stay explainable.

 Read hosting page